-Griner leads US to women’s basketball gold medal game with 79-59 win vs Serbia
+Griner leads US to gold medal game with 79-59 win vs Serbia

 It would also give Sue Bird and Diana Taurasi five gold medals — the most ever by a basketball player in the Olympics.
 The Americans will face either Japan or France on Sunday.

 The U.S. got a scare when Taurasi, grimacing and appearing to rub her left hip after collision, left the game midway through the third quarter.
 U.S. trainer Ed Ryan was talking with Taurasi when she went to the bench and she didn’t return.
-Taurasi missed the three exhibition in Las Vegas with a hip pointer but appeared to moving fine during timeouts.
+Taurasi missed the three exhibition in Las Vegas with a hip pointer but appeared to moving without any issues during timeouts.

+“Yeah, I’ve been battling this hip thing for a little bit so it’s just a little bothersome,” Taurasi said.
+“It’s fine.”

 The U.S., which beat both France and Japan in pool play, has won 54 consecutive Olympic games now dating back to the semifinals of the 1992 Barcelona Games.